Robert Lin Woon Fui

 Robert Lin Woon Fui (born March 31, 1983) is a former Malaysian national badminton player.
 He came fifth at the 2006 IBF World Championships – Men's doubles with his partner Mohd Fairuzizuan Mohd Tazari.
 Lin works as a player-coach at the AirAsia Badminton Academy.

 In July 8, 2022, Lin was charged in the Sessions Court Shah Alam, Malaysia with two counts of cheating.
 The charge, framed under Section 420 of the Penal Code for cheating and dishonestly inducing delivery of property, carry a sentence of up to 10 years jail, whipping and a fine, upon conviction.

+However, at a hearing on 5 January 2026, the Sessions Court granted him a discharge not amounting to an acquittal, effectively clearing him of the charges after finding no basis for the case.

 Early life

 Lin was born in Kepong, Malaysia.
 He was the second child of Lin Yuet Ming and Chin Nyok Chin.
 Lin's love for the sport developed while accompanying his father to badminton sessions at age six.
 Though he loved playing the drums, he opted for badminton and became school champion when he was nine.

 Four years later, Lin joined the Badminton Association of Malaysia academy following the guidance of Selangor state coach Moe Chin Kiat.
 When he turned 17, the coaches at the BAM academy, including Malaysian shuttler Cheah Soon Kit saw his potential in doubles and directed him accordingly.